MatsuTaku/libbo/README.md

   - bextr - bits extract
   - select - select nth bit
   - swapnext - swap next nth bits to each other

+  ## LISENCE
+  This library is lisenced by The Unlisence.